Silarn/EDMC-BioScan/README.md

 ### EDSM Integration

 Once per system, you can attempt to fetch any data from EDSM.
 This is helpful if you log out in the middle of scanning a system and lose the data from the previous session.
-Unfortunately, EDSM does not track biological signals, so you will have to manually look up signals for planets that haven't been mapped yet.
-The journals do resend the detailed signal info from previously mapped planets, though you may need to travel to them to trigger it.
+Unfortunately, EDSM's API does not currently provide access to biological signal info, so you will have to manually look up signals for planets that haven't been mapped yet.
+The journals do resend the detailed signal info from previously mapped planets, though you may need to relog or jump back into a system to trigger the journal event.

 So if you were in the middle of scanning samples on a planet, fetching data from EDSM should get you the species list again.
 However, your scan progress will be lost so completed species will display as unscanned.